Frequently Asked Questions about our Cat Furniture Trees

 Q: I have large cats that weigh 20 pounds.
 Is your furniture appropriate for larger cats?

-A: Two of our cats weigh about 20 pounds so they have been our star cat testers.
+A: Two of our cats weigh about 20 pounds so they are our official cat testers.
 Our one Maine Coon Mutt loves to jump up 3 feet from the floor onto his favorite bed and the tree always remains stable.
-Occasionally customers with larger cat breeds want to special order larger beds.
-We can do that but a Maine Coon breeder once told us that the size of our beds are great for Maine Coons and that many people just don’t realize that Maine Coons love to hang off of the beds.
+If your cat is over 20 pounds please contact us before ordering.

 Q: Why do you make your cat furniture modular rather than one solid piece?